-Nancy who?
-GOP targets House Dem ‘squad’ in campaign attacks
+GOP shifts focus to House Dem ‘squad’ in campaign attacks

 WASHINGTON (AP) — Move over, Nancy Pelosi.
 Rep. Alexandria Ocasio-Cortez and the “squad” of freshmen women of color are emerging as new stars of Republican attacks against Democrats running for Congress.

 The tone is being set from the top as President Donald Trump bashes the four squad members with a strategy Republicans are quick to mimic, modeled on his own rise to the White House.
-Trump set a new standard in 2016 — making some Republicans uneasy — by taunting rivals and branding them with exaggerated nicknames intended to make them unelectable.
+Trump set a new standard in 2016, making some Republicans uneasy, by taunting rivals and branding them with exaggerated nicknames intended to make them unelectable.

 The GOP is embracing the tactic for 2020.

 A first test will be a Sept.
-10 special election in North Carolina, where Trump sparked the “send her back!” rally chant.
+10 special election in North Carolina, the state where Trump sparked the “send her back!” rally chant.
 The Trump-endorsed Republican, Dan Bishop, is portraying Marine veteran Dan McCready and other Democrats as “crazies,” ”clowns” and “socialist.”

-“These crazy liberal clowns … They’re not funny,” Bishop says in one ad that features images of McReady, Pelosi and squad members to a soundtrack of circus music.
+“These crazy liberal clowns … They’re not funny,” Bishop says in one ad that features images of McCready, Pelosi and squad members to a soundtrack of circus music.
 “They’re downright scary.”

 Yet it remains to be seen whether this line of attack will work.
 For years, Republicans relied on attacks depicting Pelosi, the House speaker, as an out-of-touch San Francisco liberal as they tried to snap GOP voters to attention.